 - Optimized the process parameters – Friction factor, Drawbead force.

-H2 and friction factor were the major factors as well as the H1 and drawbead resistance force were the minor factors.
+H2 and friction factor are the major factors as well as the H1 and drawbead resistance force are the minor factors.

 From the analysis result, within the following working windows, the stamping part is safe and quality satisfied.